vinyldns/vinyldns/modules/docs/src/main/tut/api/reject-batchchange.md

 # Reject Batch Change

 Manually rejects a batch change in pending review status given the batch change ID, resulting in immediate failure.
 Only system administrators (ie. support or super user) can manually review a batch change.

+Note: If [manual review is disabled](../../operator/config-api#additional-configuration-settings) in the VinylDNS instance, users trying to access this endpoint will encounter a **404 Not Found** response since it will not exist.

 #### HTTP REQUEST